fish-fiend/homemade-cgm-analysis/README.md

 how to turn the indexing/substitution step into a function in order to replace the out-of-range "High" and "Low" values with "400" and "40" <strong>without</strong> sacrificing the ability to wrangle multiple files at once!

-Only new issue is that the graph kinda glitches if you upload two datasets that are not consecutive, but it's a fairly innocent problem so I'm going to worry about it later.

 <br></br>